HJ-Yoo/BOIL/README.md

 # BOIL: Towards Representation Change for Few-shot Learning

-This repository is the official implementation of "Does MAML really want feature reuse only?"
-Our implementations are relied on [Torchmeta](https://github.com/tristandeleu/pytorch-meta).
+This repository is the official implementation of "BOIL: Towards Representation Change for Few-shot Learning" Our implementations are relied on [Torchmeta](https://github.com/tristandeleu/pytorch-meta).

 ## Requirements